 I don’t know who said this, “without rules there is anarchy” but I think it’s applicable to condo ownership.
 If you choose to own a condo, there will be rules to follow.
 Can you imagine a shared space where everyone gets to do what they want, whenever they want?
 Some of the rules you can expect will be regarding pets, the time when work can start in your unit and rental requirements.

 Some of the rules you may not like and some it will seem the association overlooks.
 Selective enforcement of condo rules is a big no-no and most condo boards will not allow it.
-The state of Florida within the past few years have tightened the laws pertaining to condo boards and their actions regarding governance.
+The state of Florida within the past few years has tightened the laws pertaining to condo boards and their actions regarding governance.

 It might be in your best interest to ask a few neighbors their opinion of living in the building you are considering.
 You know those unhappy people will be the first ones to talk.
 Check Google and Yelp for reviews of the building, including the professional condo management company, if there is one.